-- 10.1.
-Schools will retain all records of low-level concerns related to their individual schools, including those that were found to be unfounded. - 10.2.
-The headteacher or DSL will ensure that all records include the most accurate and up-to-date information and will store them according to the system that is in place for recording safeguarding concerns in their school i.e. CPoms and Schoolpod.
-The headteacher and DSL will ensure that all low-level concerns are stored together, in an organised and consistent manner, to ensure they can be easily reviewed and analysed where necessary.
+10.1.
+Schools will retain all records of low-level concerns related to their individual schools, including those that were found to be unfounded.

+10.2.
+The Headteacher or DSL will ensure that all records include the most accurate and upto-date information and will store them according to the system that is in place for recording safeguarding concerns in their school i.e. CPoms and Schoolpod.
+The Headteacher and DSL will ensure that all low-level concerns are stored together, in an organised and consistent manner, to ensure they can be easily reviewed and analysed where necessary.
+10.3.
+The Trust Safeguarding Lead will maintain records of any central team low-level concerns as well as any concerns relating to Headteachers.

-- 10.3.
-The trust safeguarding lead will maintain records of any central team low-level concerns. - 10.4.
-Record of any low-level concerns concerning members of ELT will be maintained by the Clerk to the Trust Board. - 10.5.
-Records will include: - A clear and comprehensive summary of the concern. - The context in which the concern arose. - Details of how the concern was followed up and resolved. - A note of any action taken, decisions reached, and the outcome. - The name of the individual sharing concerns if the individual wishes to remain anonymous, this will be respected as far as reasonably possible. - 10.6.
-The DSL and Trust Safeguarding Lead will periodically review the recent low-level concerns made to ensure that they are being appropriately dealt with and to check for any concerning behaviour patterns amongst the staff cohort as a whole.
-The DSL will keep records of these reviews. - 10.7.
-Where any concerning patterns of behaviour have been identified with regard to a member of staff, the DSL will consult with the headteacher to decide on a course of action.
+10.4.
+Record of any low-level concerns concerning members of ELT will be maintained by the Clerk to the Trust Board.

+- 10.5.
+Records will include: - A clear and comprehensive summary of the concern. - The context in which the concern arose. - Details of how the concern was followed up and resolved. - A note of any action taken, decisions reached, and the outcome.

+• The name of the individual sharing concerns - if the individual wishes to remain anonymous, this will be respected as far as reasonably possible.

+10.6.
+The DSL and Trust Safeguarding Lead will periodically review the recent low-level concerns made to ensure that they are being appropriately dealt with and to check for any concerning behaviour patterns amongst the staff cohort.
+The DSL will keep records of these reviews.

+10.7.
+Where any concerning patterns of behaviour have been identified about a member of staff, the Headteacher will decide on a course of action.
 Where a pattern of behaviour has become so concerning that it meets the harms threshold, this will be referred to the LADO as soon as practicable.
-It should be considered whether there are any wider cultural issues within the Trust/school that enabled the behaviour to occur and where appropriate polices, including this one could be revised, or extra training provided to staff to decrease the risk of it happening again. - 10.8.
+It should be considered whether there are any wider cultural issues within the Trust/school that enabled the behaviour to occur and where appropriate polices, including this one could be revised, or extra training provided to staff to decrease the risk of it happening again.

+10.8.
 Records of any outcomes from low-level concerns will be kept in the personnel file of the individuals to whom the concerns pertain.
 Where a concern is thought to be serious and is processed as an allegation, records of this will be kept in staff personnel files.
-Where multiple low-level concerns have been made about the same individual, these will be kept together, and in chronological order. - 10.9.
-Where an allegation is made about an individual who has previously been subject to such allegations, or where a low-level concern is reclassified as a serious concern after meeting the harms threshold, all records of low-level concerns about that individual will be moved to the staff personnel file and kept alongside records of allegation. - 10.10.
-The DSL will ensure that all records are kept in a manner that is consistent with the Data Protection Policy. - 10.11.
+Where multiple low-level concerns have been made about the same individual, these will be kept together, and in chronological order.

+10.9.
+Where an allegation is made about an individual who has previously been subject to such allegations, or where a low-level concern is reclassified as a serious concern after meeting the harms threshold, all records of low-level concerns about that individual will be moved to the staff personnel file and kept alongside records of allegation.

+10.10.
+The Headteacher will ensure that all records are kept in a manner that is consistent with the Data Protection Policy.

+10.11.
 The school will only refer to concerns about a staff member in employment references where they have amounted to a substantiated safeguarding allegation, i.e. it has met the harms threshold and has been found to have basis through investigation, or where it is not exclusively a safeguarding issue and forms part of an issue that would normally be included in a reference, e.g. misconduct or poor performance.
 Low-level safeguarding concerns will not be included in a reference, unless they have comprised a pattern of behaviour that has met the harms threshold.